chemgame/COCOMO_Simulation/README.md

 # cocomo
 This repository contains codes to run MD simulations using the COCOMO force field developed by Feig and coworkers.
-I do not own rights to this force field.
+I **do not** own rights to this force field.
 I have developed some codes that helps the user run simulations using the COCOMO force field in a streamlined fashion.

-# References:
+## References
 1) J. Chem.
 Theory Comput.
 2023, 19, 2, 669–678.
 2) J. Chem.
 Theory Comput.
 2025, 21, 4, 2095–2107.

-N.B.
-Although the COCOMO2 model supports simulations of multidomain proteins, this functionality is not yet included in this repository.
+**N.B.** Although the COCOMO2 model supports simulations of multidomain proteins, this functionality is not yet included in this repository.
 The current version supports IDR/RNA simulations only.
 Functionality of all codes are available via code_name.py -h

-# Description:
+## Description
 The COCOMO force field defines a single-bead-per-residue coarse grained model for molecular dynamics of proteins and RNA.
 This helps accelerate simulations of processes such as biocondensate formation via liquid-liquid phase separation.
 Please read the papers in the reference for details.
 This repositiory contains the following codes: